ArthurVasseur/CSharpIndroductionForUnity/README.md

 ## Step 3 Detecting collisions

 When a GameObject collides with another GameObject, Unity calls OnTriggerEnter.
-You can initialize like so :
+You can initialize it like that :
 ```csharp
 {
     GameObject gameObject = new GameObject();